 - Interstate highways, freeways, and express in urban areas - 60 mph

 Absolute speed limits are almost always posted.

 If you violate Missouri’s basic speeding law, you can receive a class B misdemeanor.
 Consequently, you may need to serve up to six months of jail time or pay a maximum fine of $1,000.

 If you violate Missouri’s absolute speed limit, you can receive a class C misdemeanor and be required to serve up to 15 days of jail time or pay a maximum fine of $750.
 Conversely, if you surpass the absolute speed limit by five mph or less, you’ll receive an infraction.

 In addition, a speeding infringement has the potential to add points to your driving record, depending on how fast you were going.
 If you accumulate too many points on your record, your license may be suspended or revoked.

-If you’ve been injured in a car accident due to someone else’s negligence, you may be entitled to reimbursement.
+If you’ve been injured in a car accident due to someone else’s negligence like speeding or texting, you may be entitled to reimbursement.
 The attorneys at Peterson & Associates are highly accomplished in this area of the law and have recovered millions for clients in the past.
 Don’t hesitate to start your claim right away.